 The Coleman Institute has influenced program development and funding for research in cognitive technologies not just at CU but nationally.
 Professor of Psychiatry and Institute Executive Director David Braddock, successfully advocated for the federal government to authorize a new funding source dedicated to cognitive technologies research and development.
-This initiative was authorized in 2003 through the federal government's National Institute on Disability and Rehabilitation Research (NIDRR).
+This initiative was authorized in 2003 through the federal government's National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR).
 The subsequent national, peer-reviewed competition led to CU being competitively awarded the nation's first Rehabilitation Engineering Research Center for the Advancement of Cognitive Technologies in 2004.
 The Center was competitively refunded at the CU School of Medicine through 2014.
 The total funding for the Center is over $10 million, with the Institute's contribution at over $1.6 million.

 The Institute has also been an effective agent to bring constituencies together nationally and internationally to advance awareness, advocacy and resources related to cognitive disability and technology.
 Executive Director David Braddock speaks frequently on issues involving quality of life for people with cognitive disabilities and on the role of technology in this emerging field.
 He has given over 450 invited public lectures and keynote addresses in university and conference settings.
 Audiences have included state legislatures, international, national, state and community organizations, and disability and technology constituencies in virtually every state and the District of Columbia, and in seven foreign countries: Canada, China, Japan, Mexico, Morocco, Sweden and United Arab Emirates.
 The Institute's public policy activities have also included consultation with the federal government's President's Committee for People with Intellectual Disabilities, congressional and agency staff, and the Colorado Legislature.
 The annual Coleman Institute conferences on cognitive disability and technology include highly regarded roundtables and workshops on cognitive accessibility on the web which has included topics like the implications of cloud computing and which draws attorneys, policy makers and service providers.
 The Institute's former Scientist In Residence, Professor Clayton Lewis, of the University of Colorado Boulder Computer Science Department, was a key advocate on national and international committees engaged in technical, usability and regulatory issues related to accessibility issues for people with cognitive disabilities.
 He is now serving as a consultant to the National Institute on Disability and Rehabilitation Research (NIDRR) in an advisory capacity.